agile6v/pupa/README.md

             For example: get key
     del     Delete the specified key.
             For example: del key
-    stat    Statistics and Information about the pupa cache.
+    stat    Statistics and Information about the pupa store.

 Options:
-    -f      Specify the cache file of the PUPA.
+    -f      Specify the store file of the PUPA.
 If not specified, pupa.store file will be used in the current directory.
     -n      Specify the number of the key.
 If not specified, default is 1000.